[!NOTE]

 Note: This command runs all integration tests in parallel, which may take 5-15 minutes depending on your system resources and network speed.

-pnpm test src/connectors/__tests__/postgres.integration.test.ts
+pnpm test:integrationpnpm test src/connectors/__tests__/postgres.integration.test.ts

 pnpm test src/connectors/__tests__/mysql.integration.test.ts